-Background The system clock and wake-up clock keep time

-using a button battery.

-Battery type: CR2032, 3V, 210mAh

-1. Turn off the GSP-9330 and remove the battery cover and battery (if connected).
+Background The system clock and wake-up clock keep time using a button battery.
+Battery type: CR2032, 3V, 210mAh Connection 1 .
+Turn off the GSP-9330 remove the battery co battery (if connected) over and

 2. Replace the battery with the same type and specification.